-B.1 Shares and voting rights Y/ N Reference/Source document B.1.1 shares have one vote for one share?
+B.1 Shares and voting rights Y/ N Reference/Source document B.1.1 Do the company's ordinary or common shares have one vote for one share?
 OECD Principle III (A) All shareholders of the same series of a class should be treated equally.
-(1) Within any series of a class, all shares should carry the Υ Default Item for Class 1 B.1.2 voting rights attached to each class of shares (e.g. through the company website / reports/ the stock exchange/ the regulator's website)? information about the rights attached to all series and Y Default Item for Class 1
+(1) Within any series of a class, all shares should carry the Y Default Item for Class 1 B.1.2 voting rights attached to each class of shares (e.g. through the company website / reports/ the stock exchange/ the regulator's website)? same rights.
+All investors should be able to obtain information about the rights attached to all series and classes of shares before they purchase.
+Any changes in voting rights should be subject to approval by those classes of shares which are negatively affected.
+ICGN 8.3.1 Unequal voting rights Companies ordinary or common shares should feature one vote for one share.
+Divergence from a 'one-share, one-vote' standard which gives certain shareholders power which is disproportionate to their equity ownership should be both Y Default Item for Class 1